gchq/sleeper/docs/02-deployment-guide.md

 ## Deployment

-### Install Prerequisite Software

-To run deployment scripts you need to have the prerequesite software installed in your environment.
-The setup section in the [dev guide](11-dev-guide.md#install-prerequisite-software) describes two easy ways to get an environment setup quickly.
-The following commands assume that you are in an environment that has the prerequesite software installed and you are starting in the root of the repository.

 There are two ways to deploy Sleeper: you can use the automated scripts or a more manual approach.

 ### Automated Deployment